Simulating Chern insulators on a superconducting quantum processor

-By modulating opposite on-site potential fields with $\Delta_\uparrow/2\pi=-\Delta_\downarrow/2\pi = 12$~MHz, we obtain a different band structure (Fig.~\ref{fig:4}b) from the one with two layers having the same magnetic flux.
-In this case, the magnetic fluxes threading two layers have a difference of $\pi$, and the gapless edge states are characterized by higher Chern numbers \cite{SM}.
-The QWs of the excitation initialized at a corner qubit (e.g., Q$_{1,\uparrow}$ or Q$_{1,\downarrow}$) for $\phi=\frac{2\pi}{3}$ show dynamical localization at the initial qubit (Fig.~\ref{fig:4}g), and the measured squared FT magnitudes of two corner qubits show information of different edge states in different gaps (Fig.~\ref{fig:4}d).
-Thus, this synthetic bilayer quantum system with two layers having a $\pi$-flux difference presents an integer QHE with chiral edge states, identified by \emph{higher} Chern numbers.
+By modulating opposite on-site potential fields with $\Delta_\uparrow/2\pi=-\Delta_\downarrow/2\pi = 12$~MHz, we obtain a different band structure (Fig.~\ref{fig:4}\textbf{b}) from the one with two layers having the same magnetic flux.
+In this case, the magnetic fluxes threading two layers have a difference of $\pi$, and the gapless edge states are characterised by higher Chern numbers (see Methods).
+The QWs of the excitation initialised at a corner qubit (e.g., Q$_{1,\uparrow}$ or Q$_{1,\downarrow}$) for $\phi=\frac{2\pi}{3}$ show dynamical localisation at the initial qubit (Fig.~\ref{fig:4}\textbf{g}), and the measured squared FT magnitudes of two corner qubits show information of different edge states in different gaps (Fig.~\ref{fig:4}\textbf{d}).
+Thus, this synthetic bilayer quantum system with two layers having a $\pi$-flux difference presents a Chern insulator with chiral edge states, identified by {higher} Chern numbers.
 Since high-Chern-number insulators without the formation of Landau levels have attracted increasing attentions \cite{Ge2020,Chen2020,Zhao2020}, our work provides a new perspective for exploring these emergent topological phases.
-In comparison, for $\Delta_{\uparrow(\downarrow)}/2\pi=0$, the QWs of the corner excitation first show linear propagation and then indicate thermalization on the qubit ladder as a non-integrable system \cite{Ye2019,Zhu2022}.
+In comparison, for $\Delta_{\uparrow(\downarrow)}/2\pi=0$, the QWs of the corner excitation first show linear propagation and then indicate thermalisation on the qubit ladder as a non-integrable system \cite{Ye2019,Zhu2022}.